-Many will be expecting Ryan Sessegnon and Ruben Neves to make a big impression on the Premier League after dominating games in the Championship last year.
-Neither has any experience of playing in the top flight of English football but that doesn’t have to be any barrier to success.
+Many will be expecting Aleksandar Mitrovic to make a big impression on the Premier League after dominating games in the Championship.
+He didn't have a great time in the top flight of English football last time around – but that doesn’t have to be any barrier to success.

 Andy Cole was the undoubted star turn of Kevin Keegan’s newly-promoted Newcastle side, scoring 34 goals as the Magpies finished third in the table – but a single appearance in the First Division for Arsenal three years earlier rules him out of contention for a place in this list.
 John Beresford might not have grabbed as many headlines but he was still a key component in the rise of the free-scoring ‘Entertainers’.